-Architectural Scagliola: Characteristics, Uses And Problems
+Architectural Scagliola: Characteristics, Uses and Problems

-This standard includes general information on the characteristics and common uses of architectural scagliola and identifies typical problems associated with this material along with common causes of
+This standard includes general information on the characteristics and common uses of architectural scagliola and identifies typical problems associated with this material along with common causes of its deterioration.

-Characteristics of scagliola:
+Characteristics of Scagliola:

 - Modern scagliola was used by Italian craftsmen in The Renaissance (Guido Sassi and Enrico Hugford in Lombardy in the 16th century are associated with this).
 Its use spread across Europe.

 - Pigmented plaster, designed to imitate marble and other precious stones, was used much earlier - common on Egyptian tomb walls and has been found also in Greek, Roman, and Asian structures.

 - Commonly referred to as "scag" in the trades

 - Traditionally, scagliola was made from a calcium sulfate composition (gypsum, animal glue and natural mineral earth colors), finely ground and mixed with wate

 - In the United States, scagliola was also made from calcium sulfate.
 However, Keenes Cement was most commonly used for making scagliola, because this material had slow-setting properties and, therefore, didn't require the retarder component

 Typical historical uses for scagliola include: